publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch92/m__us_usc_t15_s6617.md

     (c) __General rule__

-        Subject to subsections (d) and (e) of this section, no agency shall impose any civil money penalty on a small business concern for a first-time violation.
+        Subject to subsections (d) and (e), no agency shall impose any civil money penalty on a small business concern for a first-time violation.

     (d) __Standards for waiver__